 - Extra space for souvenirs

 - Plug adapters

 - Medicines (with a doctor’s note or prescription especially when travelling abroad)

 - Accessories such as socks, sunglasses, neck pillow, etc.

 Without these things, you may have difficulty wherever you are visiting, so make sure that you have everything that you need before you leave the house.
 If you do forget them, be sure to stop by places at the airport, gas station, or other location in order to have a better travel experience.
 If you forget documentation, then either plan to have someone bring it to you or work something out at the airport.

 If you are travelling by road, you might have some flexibility in what you pack at home.
 On a road trip by car or even when on a train, there are usually several stops along the way.
 Gas stations, rest stops, and train stations give you the opportunity to top up your snack supply.
 This means that you might not need to take along a whole stock for each day of your trip.

 Even if you are not leaving the country, you may need immunizations and other medical preparations before you visit a location.
 Check with your doctor to make sure that you are up to date on all of the vaccinations and immunizations that you should have before you travel anywhere.

+Taking several health precautions is especially necessary if you have a condition like diabetes, asthma, or anything else that requires medication for proper body function.
 More than that, if you require medical supplies such as an EpiPen or insulin, talk with your doctor about travelling abroad with such supplies and necessities.
 Prepare yourself for any and all medical possibilities on this trip and be ready for them before you even leave, if at all possible.

 Enjoy the Trip!